 Make A Clean Break

 Don't contact your ex and avoid seeing them.
 Ignore their late-night texts and refuse to take their calls.
+Lean into the power of silence instead.
 You might need to delete their number to resist contacting them or mistakenly sending a drunken text message.

 Change your schedule or start going to different places to avoid bumping into them.
 If you're having a hard time moving on, experts recommend making major changes to your immediate environment.
 Consider this the perfect time to do a bit of redecorating.